Canadian Championship: Trophy

 The winners of the Canadian Championship are awarded the Voyageurs Cup.
 From 1993 to 2007, there was no domestic competition open to top-tier Canadian professional clubs.
 From 2002 to 2006, the USL First Division was the highest level in which Canadian men's soccer teams competed.
 The Voyageurs, a supporters' group, developed a method of tracking league results between Canadian clubs to determine a professional Canadian champion.

-With the introduction of the Canadian Championship as a separate competition. the Voyageurs donated the cup to the Canadian Soccer Association to award to the winners.
+With the introduction of the Canadian Championship as a separate competition, the Voyageurs donated the cup to the Canadian Soccer Association to award to the winners.
 The trophy is still awarded by a Voyageurs member to the current winning club.

 Format

 From 2008 to 2010, the tournament consisted of the three professional teams in Canada in a home-and-away series with the top team winning entry into the qualifying stage of the CONCACAF Champions League.
 These teams competed in the two top US-based professional soccer leagues, which in 2010 was Major League Soccer and the temporary USSF Division 2 Professional League.
 In 2011, the North American Soccer League received sanctioning as the USSF's new second-division league.

 When FC Edmonton joined the NASL in 2011, the tournament was expanded to include all four professional clubs in the country.
 The tournament consisted of two-legged semifinals and a two-legged final.
 In the first semifinal of 2011, Toronto, as reigning champions, was assigned the first-place seed and played Edmonton, which was assigned the fourth seed as newcomers to the tournament.
 The two remaining teams, Montreal and Vancouver, faced off in the other semifinal.
 This was to be followed by a one-game final to be hosted by the highest remaining seed; but the Canadian Soccer Association decided to go with a two-legged final instead.
 The format was repeated in subsequent years with the previous year's league placement being used to seed the teams.

-Starting with the 2014 competition, due to the introduction of the Ottawa Fury FC to the NASL, the two Canadian NASL teams play in a play-off quarter final to see which team makes it to the semifinals, in which the MLS teams will be introduced.
+Starting with the 2014 competition, due to the introduction of the Ottawa Fury FC to the NASL, the two Canadian NASL teams played in a play-off quarter-final to determine which team made it to the semi-finals, in which the MLS teams were introduced.

 Due to scheduling conflicts with the 2015 FIFA Women's World Cup, the 2015 edition was held during April, May, and August but did not provide a competitor for the 2015–16 CONCACAF Champions League; instead the best-placed Canadian Major League Soccer team in the 2014 regular season was the country's representative.
 The Whitecaps qualified for the championship on October 19, 2014.
 The winner of the 2015 Canadian Championship qualified for the 2016–17 CONCACAF Champions League instead and starting in 2016, the competition will be held in June and July.